Skoved - Skuleberget

 Skuleberget has fascinated people throughout the ages.
 Carl von Linné wrote about his experiences here when he was travelling to Lapland in 1732.
 The mountain is one of the 12 official places to visit in the World Heritage Site and it has been a nature reserve since 1969.
 At the foot of the mountain you will find the visitor centre Naturum.
 Check out their exhibitions on the World Heritage Site and the personnel love to tell you all about the nature in the region.
 Naturum also has a restaurant – Gastrocafé Skuleberget – and toilets are available here too.
 There are tables outside where you are welcome to enjoy your own packed lunch as well.
 There is a wind shelter and campfire site at Vedån.
 In the summer, a number of concerts are held at the beautiful Skule Naturscen, which is also at the foot of the mountain.

 Visiting the summit is a must once you are here.
-If you don’t want to take the chairlift, hike up the popular trail that passes a round cave.
+Hike up the popular trail that passes a round cave.
 Legend has it that the cave was once used by the legendary Skulerövarna – the Skule robbers.
 It was formed by ice and water when it was at sea level.
 The trail up the mountain takes about 45 minutes to climb.
 If you’re feeling adventurous, there is a Via Ferrata here with one of Europe’s largest Via Ferrata climbing operations.
 There are four routes with varying levels of difficulty.
 Count on the experience taking 3-4 hours including a safety brief from an instructor, the climb, the pause at the top to take in the views and the hike back down.

 There is also beautifully situated accommodation at Skuleberget Havscamping at Veåsand as well.
 From the Skuleberget rest area on the E4 highway,turn left onto road 879 towards the coast and Skuleskogen National Park.
 Follow the road for 800 metres until you arrive.